0x2a-42/lelwel/examples/c/README.md

 To parse most programs, you first have to create the preprocessed output by running `gcc -E -P` and remove all remaining `#pragma` directives.

 The parser is capable of parsing all examples (`bzip2.c`, `gzip.c`, `oggenc.c`, `gcc.c`) from https://people.csail.mit.edu/smcc/projects/single-file-programs after preprocessing.
+On an Intel Core i7-8550U CPU the preprocessed `gcc.c` file with 473154 lines is parsed in 273 ms when the CST is not being printed.
+This translates to about 1.7 million lines of code per second.